-- 95. Whether the supply of manager's accommodation in the context of a unit title development is an exempt supply or subject to GST depends on whether the apartment is used to provide accommodation in a dwelling. - 96.
-For a unit title development that is run as a serviced apartment complex, the apartment owner and UTBC will need to first consider whether the apartment the UTBC supplies to the manager is a "commercial dwelling". - 97.
+- 98. Whether the supply of manager's accommodation in the context of a unit title development is an exempt supply or subject to GST depends on whether the apartment is used to provide accommodation in a dwelling. - 99.
+For a unit title development that is run as a serviced apartment complex, the apartment owner and UTBC will need to first consider whether the apartment the UTBC supplies to the manager is a "commercial dwelling". - 100.
 Where the apartment is not a commercial dwelling, the UTBC and member will need to consider whether the manager's use of the apartment satisfies the other requirements of the definition of dwelling.
-It will satisfy those requirements when: - the manager occupies, or it can be reasonably be foreseen that the manager will occupy, the premises as their principal place of residence; and - the manager has quiet enjoyment, as that term is used in s 38 of the RTA. - 98.
+It will satisfy those requirements when: - the manager occupies, or it can be reasonably be foreseen that the manager will occupy, the premises as their principal place of residence; and - the manager has quiet enjoyment, as that term is used in s 38 of the RTA. - 101.
 If the apartment is the manager's only residence and they live there full time, this will be their principal place of residence.
-If the manager has another residence that they live at when they are not on call, it is unlikely the manager's accommodation will be their principal place of residence. - 99.
+If the manager has another residence that they live at when they are not on call, it is unlikely the manager's accommodation will be their principal place of residence. - 102.
 Whether the manager has quiet enjoyment under the RTA depends on the facts of each case.
-If they have quiet enjoyment, the member's supply of the apartment to the UTBC would be an exempt supply under s 14(1)(cb) and the UTBC's subsequent supply to the manager would be an exempt supply under s 14(1)(c).
+If they have quiet enjoyment (and the apartment is their main home), the UTBC's supply of accommodation to the manager will be exempt under s 14(1)(c).
+If a member leases an apartment to the UTBC which uses it to provide accommodation to the manager, the member's supply of the apartment by way of lease to the UTBC will also be an exempt supply under s 14(1)(cb).